How to Build an Online Community for Your Startup

 There are forums, FB Groups, and subreddits for everyone, including entrepreneurs, solopreneurs, and startup CEOs full of others who have been where you are and are willing to help.
 Whether you find your home on a pre-existing platform like the #Startup group on Slack or a niche forum like #nomads (for globetrotting solopreneurs) or Growthhackers, you'll find your tribe.
 And just like the support your community gives your product, you can also get the support you need to grow and expand from these focused communities.

-Why is building an online community important for a startup?
+Why is an online community crucial for a startup's success?

 What is the first step in building a startup community?